 The values of preservation, conservation, sustainability and quality animal care and husbandry are not just the current fad for Connolly Ranch, but the fundamental way we do business.
 Throughout our long history, we have worked to be good stewards of the land and the herd, believing that ranchers and conservationists are natural allies.
 Improving land and habitat management practicies is an ongoing endeavor for us.

 Using herd size limits, rotational grazing, management of natural water sources and fencing, we work to prevent over grazing and protect environmentally sensitive areas.
-Over the years, we have participated in several wildlife habitat, range land management and animal care projects and programs with the California Department of Fish and Game, U.S. Fish and Wildlife Service, University of California researchers and more.
+Over the years, we have participated in several wildlife habitat, range land management and animal care projects and programs with the California Department of Fish and Wildlife, U.S. Fish and Wildlife Service, University of California researchers and more.
 Some of the programs include:

 - UC Santa Cruz Golden Eagle Habitat study

 - UC Davis Pajahuello Tick Research project

 - UC Berkeley Professor Robert C. Stebbins – Vertebrate Zoology Fields Studies

 Connolly Ranch established the first conservation easement in San Joaquin County for the endangered San Joaquin Kit Fox.
 We also participate in the California Department of Fish and Wildlife Private Lands Management Program for the management of a herd of Tule Elk completing numerous monitoring and habitat enhancement projects for the herd.